 HM Prison and Probation Service (HMPPS) Chaplaincy and Faith Services provides chaplains for all prisons and young offender institutions in England and Wales in partnership with faith and belief communities through a network of national advisers.
 HMPPS is a part of the Ministry of Justice.

-The Prison Service Chaplaincy, in partnership with faith communities through a network of national Faith Advisers, provides chaplains for all HM Prisons in England and Wales.
-It works within the Prison Service which is part of the National Offender Management Service (NOMS) in the Ministry of Justice.
-The responsibilities of the Chaplain General and his headquarters colleagues include the giving of advice to ministers and officials about policy decisions with a religious or ethical dimension.
-The multi-faith team at HQ also visit every establishment on a yearly basis to provide assurance that chaplaincy services are being delivered to a high standard in accordance with Prison Service Instructions and the expectations of Her Majesty’s Inspectorate of Prisons.
+Chaplaincy and Faith Services are led by the Chaplain General/Head of Faith Services and Archdeacon to Prisons, who has responsibility for all faith and belief traditions.
+The responsibilities of the Chaplain General and his multi-faith headquarters team includes giving advice to [government] ministers and officials about policy decisions with a religious or faith dimension.
+The headquarters team also develops operational guidance on the practice of faith and belief in prison through a network of faith and belief advisers who also endorse all chaplains.
+The team regularly visits every prison to provide assurance that chaplaincy services are being delivered to a high standard in accordance with Prison Service Instructions and the expectations of Her Majesty’s Inspectorate of Prisons.

 Chaplains are recruited, trained, deployed and supported in their work of providing for the religious needs of all those in prison, giving opportunities for worship, formation and instruction and offering a pastoral ministry to prisoners and staff at times of crisis and opportunity.
 Chaplains are also involved in enabling the observance of all faith and belief traditions as part of multi-faith teams.